How to Place a Fraud Alert

 Step 1: Contact one of the three credit bureaus

-You can submit your request online, by phone, or by mail.
-Submitting a request online is generally the most convenient option.
+Fortunately, you only need to make an alert with one of the three major credit bureaus.
 Once the bureau you choose processes your request, it will notify the other two.
 This service is completely free, and the fraud alert lasts for 12 months.

 Step 2: Verify your identity